learn-academy-2024-alpha/scavenger-hunt-answer/README.md

   - checkout: navigating to a different branch
   - -b: creating a new branch
   - name: communicates intent, usually there is a protocol around branch names

+-Fetch process
+-git pull origin main
+-git fetch origin <branch name>
+-git checkout branch name : takes you to the branch you want to work on -git branch : ensures you are on the right branch -code . opens vs code to start